Cahuilla

 - Art Music And Expression

-- Cahuilla art is renowned for its intricate basketry, pottery, and beadwork.
-Music and dance are integral to ceremonies and celebrations, often featuring traditional instruments like rattles and flutes.
+- Cahuilla art includes basketry, pottery, and beadwork.
+Music and dance are integral to ceremonies and storytelling.

 - Cultural Symbols Motifs

-- Common motifs in Cahuilla art include natural elements such as animals, plants, and celestial bodies, reflecting their deep connection to the environment.
+- Common motifs include natural elements like birds and plants, reflecting a connection to the land.

 - What Brings Joy